 The ketogenic diet (more commonly referred to as the keto diet) is a low-carb, high-fat diet that offers a variety of health benefit.
-Keto has been proven to reduce fat and weight in participants and a Ketogenic diet may even have benefits against diabetes, cancer, epilepsy and Alzheimer’s disease.
+Keto reduces fat and weight in participants.
+A Ketogenic diet may even reduce diabetes, cancer, epilepsy and Alzheimer’s disease.

 While this diet is extremely popular now, it is important to realize that one consequence of the diet is that it can make getting a false positive for DWI much easier.
 In fact, people getting arrested for DWI while on the Keto diet – and other low-carb diets such as Atkins – is more common than you may think.

 Why Does Keto Mimic Being Under The influence?